poweredgenl/smarthome/README.md

 - For saving power during the night as well im stopping unessacary docker-compose/podman/portainer stacks.
 I use the script attached in this repo: https://github.com/poweredgenl/smarthome/tree/main/portainer_control to control specific stacks which consume a lot of CPU and memory, and thus, energy.

-- Via the ESXI stats integration im controlling the power of multiple virtual machines as well.
-See https://community.home-assistant.io/t/custom-component-esxi-stats/131617.
-Because I switch off VM's, I can reduce the load on the ESX servers and keep 1 poweredoff/in    standby during fewer usage.
+- Via the Proxmoxs integration im controlling the power of multiple virtual machines as well.
+Because I switch off VM's, I can reduce the load on the PVE servers and keep 1 powered-off/in standby during fewer usage.
 This will save energy.

   The following systems are fully automated:
-  - Backup servers: both the VEEAM environment (VM) and the backup store (raspberry pi + external drive) are only started when the backup schedule approaches.
+  - Backup servers: both the Proxmox backup environment (VM) and the backup store (raspberry pi + external drive) are only started when the backup schedule approaches.
   - OpenVas/GVM: I regular scan my whole IT environment for CVE/NVT's but this server is only needed at 2 moments, the update of the NVT's during the night and the actual scheduled scans (weekly/monthly)...during those other hours, the systems are off.